robertocapuano/CandyBAS/README.md

 # Controls
 Arrow keys are used to move the cursor and space bar to swap candies on screen.
-Cursor movement is like over a chessboard, at any moment only two candy are adajcent to the cursor, swap acts on these ones.
+Cursor movement is like over a chessboard: at any moment only two candies are adajcent to the cursor, swap acts on these ones.

 Sources are stored at: https://github.com/robertocapuano/CandyBAS